Oldest house in Cape May Point lost, but may save others

 The state is ready to help the borough craft a protection ordinance, said Jonathan Kinney, certified local government coordinator with the state Division of Historic Preservation.

-Cape May Point sits at the southernmost tip of the state and has a population of just 285, making it the smallest community in the county.
+Cape May Point sits at the southernmost tip of the state and has a population of just 285, making it the smallest community in Cape May County.

-It started out as part of Lower Township, then became its own summer community of mostly two-story homes in the 1875s, according to a report by the architectural firm Barton Ross and Partners, of Livingston, Morris County, for the state.
+It started out as part of Lower Township, then became its own summer community of mostly two-story homes in the 1870s, according to a report for the state by the architectural firm Barton Ross and Partners, of Livingston, Morris County.
 Smaller bungalows popped up from 1900 to 1955.

 Edwards said he is heartsick over the loss of the house, as are other family members.

-Its frame is "all pegged together and would be easy enough to unpeg and save," she said.
-"That type of framing used to be very common, but there are very few remaining and most that do remain are in Cape May County."
+Its heavy timber frame is "all pegged together and would be easy enough to unpeg and save," she said.
+"That type of framing used to be very common, but there are very few remaining, and most that do remain are in Cape May County."

-Some of the old floor boards from the Cape Avenue home will be reused in a Harriet Tubman museum planned for Cape May City, Mullock said; and in the family home Adrienne Scharnikow is moving from Avalon to Cape May.
+Some of the old floorboards from the Cape Avenue home will be reused in a Harriet Tubman museum planned for Cape May, Mullock said, and in the family home Adrienne Scharnikow is moving from Avalon to Cape May.

 "We are trying to turn the story around.
 We need to salvage everything we can," said Scharnikow.